Critical update 2022: In recent months I've personally moved away one of my websites away from WP Engine.

 WP Engine is a premium managed WordPress hosting company based in Austin, TX.
-Founded in 2010, WP Engine was among the first web hosting companies to offer managed WordPress hosting.
+Founded in 2010, WP Engine was among the first web hosting companies to offer premium WordPress hosting.

-Since their rise to power, many of the longer standing big names in hosting have begun to offer managed hosting plans as well.
+Since their rise to power, many of the longer-standing big names in hosting have begun to offer managed to host plans as well.
 A privately held company, WP Engine hosts over 40,000 websites, many of which are large brands.
 CEO Heather Brunner, who assumed the role in 2013, is one of the most prominent women in the tech world.

 How Good is WP Engine?

 If your site makes or is meant to make you money, WP Engine is among the best choices for your web hosting needs.

-Their completely managed WordPress hosting means that your site will stay completely up to date with security features, plugins, and storage needs.
+Their completely managed hosting means that your site will stay completely up-to-date with security features, plugins, and storage needs.
 But with their most basic plan starting at $35/month, this is not a hosting company for amateurs.
 We recommend WP Engine for serious webmasters whose sites generate considerable traffic and considerable cash.

 For the novice webmaster looking to set up a simple site, there are plenty of budget hosts that cost a fraction of the price and will give you everything you need.

 Our Expert WP Engine Review

 If managed WordPress hosting is what you're after, WP Engine should be one of the first hosting providers you investigate.
 And for good reason!

 They basically invented managed WordPress hosting, and their impressive portfolio of clients speaks volumes.
 WP Engine has much to offer webmasters planning on scaling and monetizing their sites, but that doesn't mean it's the right fit for everyone with big dreams for their blog.
-WP Engine is pricey, and the trade off for automated updates and security are some serious limitations when it comes to bandwidth, storage, and support.
+WP Engine is pricey, and the trade-off for automated updates and security is some serious limitations when it comes to bandwidth, storage, and support.

 Best Features of WP Engine

-In many ways, WP Engine has set the industry standards for managed WordPress hosting.
+In many ways, WP Engine has set the industry standards for super high-quality WordPress hosting.
 Here is why many big brands pay big bucks to host with WP Engine.

 1. Enterprise-Grade Security